0x43434343/bruce30262.github.io/_posts/2018-09-28-some-notes-on-migrating-to-jekyll.md

 I've [forked the theme repo](https://github.com/bruce30262/minimal-mistakes) so I can apply my own customized theme to the blog.

-For example I didn't like the syntax highlighting in the dark theme and preferred the default one, so I follow the steps mentioned in [this issue](https://github.com/mmistakes/minimal-mistakes/issues/1458) and modified the content of `assets/css/main.scss`:
+For example I preferred the default syntax highlighting and want to use it to display code no matter which skin I choose.
+So I follow the steps mentioned in [this issue](https://github.com/mmistakes/minimal-mistakes/issues/1458) and modified the content of `assets/css/main.scss`:
 ```css
 @import "minimal-mistakes/skins/{{ site.minimal_mistakes_skin | default: 'default' }}"; // skin